rahulagarwal13/graphql-data-specification/gds-spec.md

 # GraphQL Data Specification

 This document lays out GraphQL schema design principles & standards for building data APIs.
+It builds upon the standardized supergraph modeling conventions described in the [open data domain specification (OpenDD)](https://github.com/hasura/graphql-engine/tree/master/v3/crates/open-dds) - the metadata language for the new Hasura API engine.
+More information on the supergraph modeling framework can be found [here](https://hasura.io/docs/3.0/supergraph-modeling/overview/).

 This is ideal for GraphQL or federated GraphQL schemas that need to: